surdav/TestRepo1/README.md

 # TestRepo1

-It's just for testing purposes..
+It's just for testing and educational purposes..